Using Plugins 2 - The sync Plugin

 So far so good, but what we are interested in is to synchronize the clock of an AudioContext

-, so what can we do with this synchronization process?
-Indeed, by default, the sync plugin just uses a default clock which is either Date.now
+By default, the sync plugin uses a default clock which is either Date.now

 or performance.now

-However, it is indeed possible to do it with another clock, such as AudioContext.currentTime
+depending on the runtime (i.e. browser or Node.js).
+However, it is indeed possible to configure it to use another clock, such as the one provided by AudioContext.currentTime

 plugin which will allow us to resume the AudioContext